Elwell Stephen Otis: Philippine–American War

 On May 4, 1898, he was appointed major general of volunteers and was sent to the Philippines with reinforcements for General Wesley Merritt.
 Otis assumed command of the Eighth Army Corps, replacing Merritt, who had become the military governor of the Philippines.
 Merritt served as military governor only briefly before he returned to the United States.
 On August 28, 1898, Otis was appointed Military Governor for the Philippines.

 He also continued in command of Eighth Corps during the Philippine–American War.
 He conducted the U.S. Army during the Battle of Manila in 1899 and during the first phase of the insurrection before fighting turned primarily to guerrilla warfare.

-Otis's response when Emilio Aguinaldo tried to stop the war by sending an emissary to General Otis to appeal for an end to the fighting in the Second Battle of Manila was, "fighting, having begun, must go on to the grim end."
+When Filipino General Emilio Aguinaldo tried to stop the war by sending an emissary to General Otis to appeal for an end to the fighting in the Second Battle of Manila, Otis rejected it, insisting that "fighting, having begun, must go on to the grim end."

-Soldiers under Otis' command were accused of committing abuses early in the war.
-In response to these charges, Otis said:

-The conduct of the Washington Volunteers has been the subject of special investigations for some time.
-They deny wanton burning or cruelties.
-And still there are strong indications that they practised these infractions to some extent.
+In May 1899, the American Anti-Imperialist League published a pamphlet of letters allegedly written by U.S. soldiers in the Philippines that documented numerous atrocities committed by troops, leading to a wide public backlash against Otis and the war.
+In response, Otis denied to the press that any abuses had been committed, and tracked down the authors of the letters, threatening them with a court-martial if they did not immediately write a retraction.
+Despite his attempts to prevent reports of atrocities from reaching the press, Otis did admit that he suspected his troops of having committed atrocities, stating: